 We asked the experts to share their advice on how to pick the best garden planter for your plot.

-'Wooden, glazed or metal planters can also add a decorative touch, altering the persona of your garden from a traditional cottage feel to a contemporary, urban entertaining space.'
+'Wooden, glazed, or metal planters can also add a decorative touch, altering the persona of your garden from a traditional cottage feel to a contemporary, urban entertaining space.'

 Another important thing to consider when choosing the best planter for your garden is drainage.
-As the team at LECHUZA says, 'the right amount of drainage can be a matter of life and death for your plants.
-Waterlogged soil causes a plant's roots to rot and is likely to kill it.'
+As the team at Lechuza says, 'The right amount of drainage can be a matter of life and death for your plants.
+Waterlogged soil causes a plant's roots to rot and is likely to kill it.

 Where can I find free planters for my garden?

-If you're on a budget, then it might be easier than you think to find free planters for your garden.
+Looking for cheap garden ideas?
+It might be easier than you think to find free planters for your garden.
 Lots of old garden and household bits and bobs can be upcycled to create stylish containers.
-For example, tyres are great for circular displays, Butler sinks planted up with pretty pansies add a vintage flair, or why not give a new lease of life to an old wheelbarrow with a lick of paint and some fresh new flowers?
+For example, tires are great for circular displays, Butler sinks planted up with pretty pansies add a vintage flair, or why not give a new lease of life to an old wheelbarrow with a lick of paint and some fresh new flowers?

+Pallets are another budget-friendly option for garden planter ideas and you can often find them for free.
 You could also use hollowed-out tree stumps for a more natural look – our tree stump ideas are full of clever ways to make the most of them.